 2. Assisted Squat

-You may also hear these referred to as TRX squats, since the trademarked suspension training system can help you balance as you really lean back into your squats.
+You may also hear these referred to as TRX squats, since the trademarked suspension training system can help you balance as you lean back into your squats.
+This variation teaches you what it feels like to use more of your glutes rather than your quads, as long as you don't rely too heavily on your upper-body strength to pull you back up.

 3. Wall Squat

 Remember these from high school gym class?
-Well, they’re back!
-This is a static exercise you can do while you build up your lower-body strength and work your way toward full squats.
+Well, they're back!
+This is an isometric exercise you can do while you build up your lower-body strength and work your way toward full squats.

 Want to throw some core work into the mix?
 Grab a stability ball to work your abs along with your legs.